-- A brownfield site is a parcel of land that was used for industrial or commercial purposes and may be contaminated. - Land that is more severely contaminated is designated as a Superfund site. - The Ford Rouge Complex was designated a brownfield site due to decades of pollution and elimination of the site's wetland-filtering capabilities.
+- A brownfield site is a parcel of land which was used for industrial or commercial purposes and may have low levels of contamination. - Land that is more severely contaminated is designated as a superfund site. - The Ford Rouge Complex was designated a brownfield site due to decades of pollution and elimination of the site's wetland filtering capabilities.

-Brownfield Remediation Superfund Site
+Brownfield Superfund site Remediation

-Ford - PowerPoint slide show Human Impact on Ecosystems (the "PP" numbers below correspond to the slide numbers on the Human Impact PowerPoint)
+Digitized Artifacts from the Collections of The Henry Ford-- PowerPoint Slide Show Human Impact on Ecosystems (the "PP" numbers below correspond to the slide numbers on the Human Impact PowerPoint)